bitwalker/distillery/docs/guides/phoenix_walkthrough.md

 Next we build an upgrade release with the following command:

-`cd assets && node ./node_modules/webpack/bin/webpack.js --mode production && cd .. && MIX_ENV=prod mix do phx.digest, release --env=prod --upgrade`
+`npm run deploy --prefix assets && MIX_ENV=prod mix do phx.digest, release --env=prod --upgrade`

 This is the same command as in version 0.0.1 with the exception of `--upgrade`.
 The upgrade flag tells Distillery to build an [appup](https://hexdocs.pm/distillery/guides/upgrades_and_downgrades.html) for every application included in the release.
 These files are then used to generate a [relup](https://hexdocs.pm/distillery/guides/upgrades_and_downgrades.html) which details how an upgrade (or downgrade) is applied to a running application instance.